 Presque Isle is a somewhat small city located in the state of Maine.
 With a population of 9,171 people and three constituent neighborhoods, Presque Isle is the 21st largest community in Maine.

 Presque Isle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Presque Isle is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Presque Isle who work in office and administrative support (14.13%), sales jobs (11.22%), and teaching (8.29%).
+Overall, Presque Isle is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Presque Isle who work in office and administrative support (13.60%), sales jobs (11.94%), and teaching (8.49%).

-The percentage of adults in Presque Isle who are college-educated is close to the national average for all communities of 21.84%: 19.71% of the adults in Presque Isle have a bachelor's degree or advanced degree.
+In terms of college education, Presque Isle is nearly on par with the US average for all cities of 21.84%: 19.63% of adults 25 and older in Presque Isle have a bachelor's degree or advanced degree.

 The most common language spoken in Presque Isle is English.
 Other important languages spoken here include French and Spanish.